larkly/puppet-secret/README.md

   * `y64` := base64 encoded secret which is url-safe, eg `-biHariH.ovzvw`
     (replaces ` + / = ` with ` . _ - `) (see [y64 explained](http://www.yuiblog.com/blog/2010/07/06/in-the-yui-3-gallery-base64-and-y64-encoding/ "In the YUI 3 Gallery: Base64 and Y64 encoding"))
   * `alphabet` := generate secret form the `[a-zA-Z]` letterspace, eg `enbpaAyuFfYSHKx`
+  * `ceph` := generate secret for ceph via `ceph-authtool`.
+For this, the tool must exist on the server.
+On ubuntu you get it by installing `ceph-common`.

 more examples: